rogerhu/compsci_guides/Next-Prime.md

 - Storing the elements of the array in a HashMap or a Set
 - Traversing the array with a sliding window.
 In a sliding window, the two pointers usually move in the same direction will never overtake each other.
 This ensures that each value is only visited at most twice and the time complexity is still O(n).
 - Traversing the array twice/thrice (as long as fewer than n times) is still O(n).
 Sometimes traversing the array more than once can help you solve the problem while keeping the time complexity to O(n).
+- This problem may be hard to match to a specific problem pattern since it relies on general math intuition.
 ## 3: P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.